AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-09-0.md

 This section covers the bugs fixed in the Authoring that are common to both Editor 1.0 and Editor 2.0.

-- Inserting a root map-defined keyword from a referencing topic inserts an empty keyword element instead of displaying the keyword selection dialog.
+- On low-resolution screens, the Insert Keyword dialog fails to appear when inserting a keyword from the toolbar, while it opens as expected when using **More** option.
 (GUIDES-48304)
 - Saving a topic when Schematron validation is configured with an empty rule file shows an inaccurate, generic error message.
 (GUIDES-48106)
 - Schematron rules using a text-node context does not trigger validation.
 (GUIDES-14500)
 - Inserting a cross-reference using the **Web link** option adds a `scope=local` link and modifies the `href` value, instead of inserting an `scope=external` as expected.
 (GUIDES-48457)